 A Custom Shower System in your home is the ultimate luxury experience.
 Waking up every day to a full body Shower Faucet System will invigorate you and get you ready to face the day head on.
 While having a complete Shower System is great, putting one together can be a real headache.
-At FaucetList.com we have written this guide to teach you everything you need to know to build your own luxury Shower.
+At FaucetList.com we have used our more than 40 years' experience in the plumbing industry to write this guide designed to teach you everything you need to know to build your own luxury Shower.
 If you want to jump right in and view some pre-built systems, select a finish below, otherwise read on and we'll try our best to give you all the information you need to come up with your own shower design ideas!
-If you like one of the pre-built systems but want to make a substitution or small change, make sure to Contact Us!
+If you like one of the pre-built systems but want to make a substitution or small change, make sure to Contact us!
 We can help you order exactly what you want so don't be shy!

 So what separates the best Shower Systems from those that are just ok?
 Well quality is a huge factor.
 Shower Systems are not cheap and if you go through all the trouble to install one, you should definitely purchase Shower System Hardware that will last.
 With the right Shower Hardware your System can last for life.
 Delta products all include a lifetime manufacturer's warranty on both the operation of the parts AS WELL as on the finish.
 Warranties on finish are rather rare in this industry which is one reason we really like Delta.
 Also important is style.
 Delta offers a wide range of popular collections in many great finishes, perfect for creating a contemporary or traditional style Shower System.

 So let's talk a little about the parts that make up a Shower System.
 In general you can break things down into 3 groups.
 You have the On/Off Control Handle, the Diverter, and the Peripheral Shower Sprays.
 It's helpful to think about a Shower System this way so you can build one properly.
 Given all the options and choices, it's best to simplify things first.